ruby-next/ruby-next/README.md

 - Via environmental variable `RUBY_NEXT_TRANSPILE_MODE=rewrite`.
 - Via CLI option ([see below](#cli)).

-**NOTE:** For the time being, Unparser [doesn't support](https://github.com/mbj/unparser/pull/142) new Ruby 2.7 AST nodes, so we always use rewrite mode in Ruby 2.7+.
+**NOTE:** For the time being, Unparser doesn't support Ruby 3.0 AST nodes, so we always use rewrite mode in Ruby 3.0+.

 ## CLI